The solution of the Loewy-Radwan conjecture: The upper bound on the dimension

-Here, $a$'s denote the coefficients of $p_A$ and $b$'s the coefficients of its derivative.
-So, the matrix $A$ has more than $k$ distinct eigenvalues if and only if not all the $(n+k)\times(n+k)$ minors of the matrix $S_{p_A,p_A'}$ are zero which is clearly an open condition. \item We will show that the condition that $p_A$ has at most $k$ simple roots is closed.
-This condition is equivalent to the condition that the matrix $p_A'(A)$ has at most $k$ nonzero eigenvalues (counted with algebraic multiplicities), which is further equivalent to $\mathrm{rank}\, ((p_A'(A)^n)\le k$, a closed condition. \end{enumerate} \end{proof}
+Here, the $a_k$'s denote the coefficients of $p_A$ and the $b_j$'s the coefficients of its derivative.
+So, the matrix $A$ has more than $k$ distinct eigenvalues if and only if the $(n+k)\times(n+k)$ minors of the matrix $S_{p_A,p_A'}$ are not all zero, which is clearly an open condition. \item We will show that the condition that $p_A$ has at most $k$ simple roots is closed.
+This condition is equivalent to the condition that the matrix $p_A'(A)$ has at most $k$ nonzero eigenvalues (counted with algebraic multiplicities), which is further equivalent to $\mathrm{rank}\, p_A'(A)^n\le k$, a closed condition. \end{enumerate} \end{proof}

 }